own-c/rt/README.md

 - Use a shared public .env for some settings in both frontend and backend.
 - Somehow make proxy work with `invoke`/another method that doesn't require a crate like axum (to avoid having a web server running).
 - Service worker to cache emotes?
 Not sure if Tauri supports it (doesn't clear them on launch) or if theres a Tauri equivalent.
-- Readd the buffer to the video, currently using `ll-live` for the player which disables it.
+- Add back ability to rewind the video, currently using `ll-live` for the player which disables it.
-- Maybe notify user when the stream has been switched to a backup one.
+- Use Tauri's channels to notify more events, like when the stream has been switched to a backup one and more.
 - Try to reduce as much as possible the amount of requests made to Twitch.